Selling my startup on Acquire.com: Key things to know before

 • Debt analysis

-• Litigations, if any.
+• Litigations, hopefully none.

 If you intend to sell your business one day, create that Google Drive folder with the critical documents for due diligence.
-Start putting those documents together before an interested buyer asks for a data room.
-I was lucky I could get all those documents together fast enough, but I won't run the risk next time.
+Have those documents ready before a potential buyer asks for a data room.

-Not properly valuing the business
+3. Not properly valuing the business

-The general rule is revenue from your last 12 months, also known as TTM revenue (trailing twelve months), times a multiple.
 The multiples will differ between industry and product type.
-For SaaS startups, like Teamscope, the revenue multiples range between 4 and 6 times.
+For SaaS startups the revenue multiples range between 4 and 6 times.

 Asking price = (Trailing 12 months revenue) x (revenue multiple)

-Startup valuations, when you are fundraising, put weight on sales forecasts.
-When you are being acquired, it's the opposite: the focus is on achieved revenue.
+This leads me to something I had never been explained well enough by previous investors and mentors.
+A startup's valuation, when you are fundraising, puts weight on sales forecasts.
+When you are being acquired, it's the opposite, the focus is on achieved revenue.

 Don't be tricked into thinking your startup is worth the same or a higher valuation when it was fundraising.
-It will all depend on what your revenue was your last 12 months.

 Conclusion

-Time will tell when I will be going live again on MicroAcquire with another venture looking for an acquisition possibility, but if there is something that Teamscope taught me is to do things with the end in mind.
+Time will tell when I will be going live again on Acquire.com with another venture looking for an acquisition possibility, but if there is something that Teamscope taught me is to do things with the end in mind.

-In the context of an acquisition, doing things with the end in mind means ensuring you have a data room ready months before going into negotiations, knowing beforehand if you will do a shares or an assets deal and understanding acquisition valuations.
+In an acquisition, this means ensuring you have a data room ready months before going into negotiations, knowing beforehand if you will do a shares or an assets deal and understanding acquisition valuations.

 Diego Menchaca